kletobias/p2022/_posts/2026-02-07-from-demos-to-production-the-generator-is-not-learning-your-architecture.md

 layout: distill
 title: 'From Demos to Production: The Generator Is Not Learning Your Architecture'
 date: 2026-02-07
-description: "Inference doesn't rewrite trained weights.
+description: "Part 1/3 | Inference doesn't rewrite trained weights.
 When you tell an LLM 'use config-driven instantiation,' you're adding a prompt constraint - not teaching it your architecture.
 That gap explains why real-world, multi-file work remains fragile."
 tags: ['llm', 'code-agents', 'architecture', 'inference', 'machine-learning']
 category: 'LLM-centric Automation'
 comments: true